robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 # Basis for the Belief

 ## .blue[Kitty-Kitty-Kitty] Search Process*
-1. Search team puts a bowl of milk in the room and says _kitty-kitty-kitty_ three times
+1. Search team puts a bowl of milk in the room and says
+.green[_kitty-kitty-kitty_] three times
 1. Four corners and center of room covered
 1. Stop when a cat is discovered